49 Chambers: Condominium conversion

 The Chetrit Group bought the Emigrant Savings Bank Building from the city for $89 million in 2013; this was part of a $250 million deal that also involved the sale of 346 Broadway to the Peebles Corporation.
 The New York City government sold the buildings in an attempt to reduce the amount of office space that it owned.
 Chetrit converted the Emigrant Savings Bank Building into condominiums and renamed the building to 49 Chambers.
 In 2016, the developer received a $194 million loan for the conversion from SL Green Realty and Acore Capital, who also took over an existing $85 million loan that MSD Capital had given to the project.
 In an offering plan filed with the New York Attorney General the same year, the developers indicated that they planned to offer 81 apartments.
 Woods Bagot was hired to renovate the space, as well as to restore decorative elements and other historic motifs in the building.
 The interiors were converted by Gabellini Sheppard Associates.
 Chetrit also commissioned architectural historian Thomas Mellins, who wrote an essay about 49 Chambers' architecture and history.

 Chetrit launched sales of the units in April 2017.
 However, because of a lack of demand for the condominiums, Chetrit offered to give buyers' agents half of their commission upon the signing of a contract.
 The owner retired its $194 million loan in January 2019, and SL Green gave Chetrit a $204 million loan.
 In July 2020, French museum operator Culturespaces announced that a digital art museum named Hall des Lumières would open within 49 Chambers' banking hall.
-Hall des Lumières's opening was postponed, and the museum ultimately opened on September 14, 2022, with a Gustav Klimt art installation.
+Hall des Lumières's opening was postponed to September 14, 2022, when the space hosted a Gustav Klimt art installation.